 Trend Micro Email Defender: is a free online service you can use to check suspicious emails It uses advanced machine learning technology to identify scam emails that don’t contain malicious URLs or attachments but still pose a risk to the user, because the email (which may be extortionist) reflects the fact that the fraudster probably got your email address from the Dark Web in the first place.
 Users can then decide to report the scam, get more details, or proceed as before.

-Email Defender is also now integrated into Trend Micro Security for Windows, protecting Gmail and Outlook webmail in Internet Explorer, Chrome, and Firefox.
+Email Defender is also now integrated into Trend Micro Maximum Security for Windows, protecting Gmail and Outlook webmail in Internet Explorer, Chrome, and Firefox.
 It’s also integrated in Trend Micro Antivirus for Mac, where it does the same for Gmail webmail in Safari, Chrome and Firefox on the Mac.

 In the end, only you can guard your identity credentials with vigilance.